wuhkuh/talib/docs/indicator/CMA/README.md

 ![](CMA1.png)

-Where `n` is the number of elements and `x` is the current value, usually price.
+Where `n` is the number of elements and `x` is the value, usually price.

 ### Unit tests